 Patients with increased intracranial pressure due to tumors or other obstructive lesions can present with hypertension and bradycardia, a sign of impending brain tonsillar herniation.

 Complete heart block can be an isolated disease in children or can be a complication of structural heart disorders.
 Cardiac surgery, for instance, catheter-alcohol ablation of the left ventricular wall in hypertrophic cardiomyopathy is a common cause of complete AV block.
 Maternal history of systemic lupus erythematosus or scleroderma has been also linked to an increased risk of complete heart block in the offspring.
 Hypothyroidism should be excluded in any child presenting with bradycardia due to AV block.

 Infective endocarditis and viral myocarditis can be also associated with bradycardia but are more commonly associated with ventricular arrhythmias.
 Electrolyte disturbances such as hypocalcemia or hyperkalemia can also cause bradycardia.

 The most common cause of ventricular arrhythmias is ventricular fibrosis and scarring.
-Ventricular fibrosis can be linked to hypertrophic cardiomyopathy or myocarditis in children.
 Postoperative ventricular tachycardia can happen as a complication of any heart surgery involving the ventricles.
 The most common mechanisms for ventricular arrhythmias are reentrant arrhythmia or automatic ventricular pacemakers such as seen in ventricular ectopic beats.
 Atrial arrhythmias are also caused by spontaneous depolarization and electrical automaticity of the myocardium.